yaserNKM/XRecyclerView/README.md

 # XRecyclerView
-a RecyclerView that implements pullrefresh , loadingmore and header featrues.you can use it like a standard RecyclerView. you don't need to implement a special adapter .qq 群478803619 Screenshots
+a RecyclerView that implements pullrefresh , loadingmore and header featrues.you can use it like a standard RecyclerView. you don't need to implement a special adapter.
+Screenshots
 -----------
 ![demo](https://github.com/jianghejie/XRecyclerView/blob/master/art/demo.gif)